Ghini/ghini.desktop/doc/use_cases-jbq.rst

          on the corresponding row, and click on **edit**. change the quantity to 0, fill in the reason and preferably also the date of change.

-  ..  admonition:: we find a plant without a label
+  ..  admonition:: We find a plant without a label
       :class: toggle

          We can't be sure the plant had ever been in the collection or not.